splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-week-by-week.rst

       <h2 id="ii-enable-incident-policy">Skyler enables the incident policy for the payment service</h2>
    </embed>

-With the schedule configured and added to the incident policy, Skyler then enables the incident policy so that alerts begin flowing and triggering incidents that notify the responders in the newly-configured schedule.
+With the schedule configured and added to the incident policy, Skyler enables the incident policy so that alerts begin flowing and triggering incidents that notify the responders in the newly-configured schedule.

 .. raw:: html